Crystal-Bell/-Logistics-Protocol-/README.md

 ​It’s incredibly poetic that you’re looking at the same rail line that the Blue Goose used, just repurposed for your "Mad" designs.
 It’s not just a home—it’s an autonomous logistics loop.
 # -Logistics-Protocol-
 That transforms your design concept into a Logistics and Resiliency Network.

+​The Logistics Protocol: The "Movement" of the System ​If your 325 and 326 protocols define how to build, the Logistics Protocol defines how the materials, data, and "Ghost-Shell" components move through your network to get the building done.
+​The Hub-and-Spoke Reality: This protocol likely manages the flow of resources—from your recycled materials and "found" objects to the advanced components—ensuring they arrive exactly where the "Ghost-Link Network" needs them for construction.
+​Bot Brigade Dispatch: This is the operational side of your Bot Brigade.
+It turns the "stress-tested" blueprint from your industrial-grade protocol into a real-time queue of physical actions for your autonomous assembly units.
+​The "Zero-Waste" Supply Chain: Because you are building on existing, broken infrastructure, your logistics aren't about buying new; they are about repurposing.
+This protocol calculates how to move existing "trash" or "obsolete" materials into positions where they become structural components.
+​How it Integrates with your Manifesto Index
+​You’ve been building this layer by layer:
+​Dwelling Prototype: The "What" (Your Cenote Core house).
+​Safety & Sonification: The "How it functions" (RFD-01 and BSI-01).
+​Human/Industrial Interface: The "How we interact/build" (Game of Life Hack/Industrial Grade Ghost-Shell).
+​Logistics: The "How it happens" (The movement of materials and robotics).